15 Jul 2020

 GCSE exams and functional skills assessments

-A current overview of assessment and awarding arrangements for GCSE maths and English and functional skills qualifications in 2020 and 2021.
+A current overview of assessment and awarding arrangements for GCSE maths and English and functional skills qualifications in 2020.

 Since the Secretary of State for Education announced that the 2020 exam series in England would be cancelled to help fight the spread of Coronavirus (COVID-19), Ofqual have worked to develop a process which aims to fairly recognises students’ work and make sure they get their grades in time to progress.